nervosnetwork/docs/docs/tutorials/step7.md

 CKB is a reference to the CKB-VM and allows the interactions with computing and retrieving on-chain events

 ```
-tx = CKB.load_tx
+tx = CKB.ckb_load_tx_hash
 ```

-# 7.3 Transaction Scope
+# 7.3 Transaction

-Each script has a reference to the current transaction scope to which it is creating or unlocking:
+Each script has a reference to the current transaction hash to which it is creating or unlocking:

-We retrieve the transaction by:
+We retrieve the transaction hash by:

 ```
-tx = CKB.load_tx
+tx = CKB.load_tx_hash
 ```

 Now that you know the basic APIs that are available to you in scripts, let's start making one.